 You can read more on Redshift features here.

 Athena is a serverless analytics service where an Analyst can directly perform the query execution over AWS S3.
 This service is very popular since this service is serverless and the user does not have to manage the infrastructure.
-Athena supports various S3 file-formats including csv, JSON, parquet, orc, Avro.
+Athena supports various S3 file-formats including CSV, JSON, parquet, orc, and Avro.
 Along with this Athena also supports the Partitioning of data.
 Partitioning is quite handy while working in a Big Data environment

-Amazon Redshift Vs Athena – Feature Comparison
+Redshift Vs Athena – Feature Comparison Table

 |Managed or Serverless||Managed Service||Serverless|